ZoltanMG/ZoltanMG/README.md

 ## Hi 👋
-Zoltán is a full-stack software developer, with the ability to adapt to new ideas and challenges, he feels quite comfortable meeting and connecting with new people.
-He is good at handling complex situations through practical solutions and structuring processes to increase work efficiency and details, with knowledge in GIT, Python, C, Mysql, Flask, Jinja2, NGINX and Gunicorn, HTML5 and CSS, also with soft skills such as communication, problem-solving, teamwork and a lot of curiosity.
+Zoltán is a full-stack software developer with the ability to adapt to new ideas and challenges.
+He has a natural ability to connect with new people and networking.
+He is good at handling complex situations through practical solutions and structuring processes to increase work efficiency and details.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ZoltanMG&layout=compact)